PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

       sortValues,
       rollup;

-  // helper function that creates the tree function map(mapType, array, depth) {
+  // Helper function that creates the tree. function map(mapType, array, depth) {
-    // deals with base case: the leaves of the tree if (depth >= keys.length) return rollup
+    // Deals with base case: the leaves of the tree. if (depth >= keys.length) return rollup
-        ? rollup.call(nest, array) : (sortValues // if a rollup function is defined, call it ? array.sort(sortValues) // if no rollup, sort the leaves if requested : array); // if user doesn't want it sorted, return the bare array
+        ? rollup.call(nest, array) : (sortValues // If a rollup function is defined, call it.
+        ? array.sort(sortValues) // If no rollup, sort the leaves if requested (sortValues is a comparator function).
+        : array); // If user doesn't want it sorted, return the bare array.

     var i = -1,
         n = array.length,
-        key = keys[depth++], // equivalent to: key = keys[depth]; depth++;
+        key = keys[depth++], // Equivalent to: key = keys[depth]; depth++;
         keyValue,
         object,
         setter,
         valuesByKey = new d3_Map,
         values;

-    // add values to respective key arrays (create array if is none) while (++i < n) {
+    // Add object to the correct key array (create array if is none). while (++i < n) {
-      // get the requested key value of the object, and check if it is already in the map if (values = valuesByKey.get(keyValue = key(object = array[i]))) {
+      // Get the requested key value of the object, and check if it is already in the map. if (values = valuesByKey.get(keyValue = key(object = array[i]))) {
         values.push(object);
       } else {
-        // if not in the map, add the object in an array (which allows for pushing more objects) valuesByKey.set(keyValue, [object]);
+        // If not in the map, add the object in an array (which allows for pushing more objects). valuesByKey.set(keyValue, [object]);
       }
     }

-    // define appropriate tree object and setting function for next level if (mapType) {
+    // Define appropriate tree object and setting function for next level. if (mapType) {
       object = mapType();
       setter = function(keyValue, values) {